Home Podcasts Strong Message Here

 Episodes

 Fanning the Flames (with Hugo Rifkind) Jun 10, 2026 2071 Hugo Rifkind joins Armando, fresh from interviewing a highland cow, to discuss the phrase 'fanning the flames'.Can a politician ever avoid politicising an issue?
 How is that different from weaponising?
-And does journalism have a roll in fanning the flames, and prolonging political arguments?Elsewhere, Armando explains the power of the power nap, Pete Hegseth conflates D-Day with immigration, and w
+And does journalism have a role in fanning the flames, and prolonging political arguments?Elsewhere, Armando explains the power of the power nap, Pete Hegseth conflates D-Day with immigration, and w

 There's Been An Under-Discussion (with Natalie Haynes) Jun 3, 2026 2167 Natalie Haynes joins Armando to look at the differing language used when discussing the benefits and risks of the AI revolution.Is it just 'a thing' which is beyond debate?
 What does non-zero actually mean?
 And we examine the language of Tony Blair's argument, by taking it to its logical conclusion.In the longer version, you will also hear the ramification of shouting at Harold Pinter, Peter Thiel